amiorhmn/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Implementation of various data structures and algorithms from scratch using Python.
+This repository contains my own implementations of various data structures and algorithms from scratch using Python.

-Here, I have implemented various common data structures and algorithms as suppliments to my learning and for the purpose of future reference.

 ## Features
 - Conventional as well as alternative implementations